foa-fag-og-arbejde/EFIngresProvider/SpecialFeatures.md

 As noted above, I was not able to make Entity Framework use `IngresDate` directly.
 To handle ingres date intervals the `IngresDate` constructor converts any `System.DateTime` value less than or equal to `1500-01-01` to the
-`System.TimeSpan` value calculated be subtracting `1000-01-01` from the value.
+`System.TimeSpan` value calculated by subtracting `1000-01-01` from the value.

 It also defines static method `ToTimeSpan`, that converts a value according to the following rules: